-ABBOTT, WILSON RUFFIN, businessman; b. of a Scotch-Irish father and a free Negro mother in Richmond, Virginia, in 1801; d. in Toronto Ont., in 1876.
+ABBOTT, WILSON RUFFIN, businessman; b.
+1801 in Richmond, Virginia, son of a Scotch-Irish father and a free black mother; d.
+6 Nov.
+1876 in Toronto, Ont.

-Wilson Ruffin Abbott was in his youth apprenticed as a carpenter but left home at 15 to work on a Mississippi River steamer as a steward.
-Seriously injured when cord wood fell upon him, he was nursed by a Boston traveller’s maid, Ellen Toyer, whom he later married.
+Wilson Ruffin Abbott was in his youth apprenticed as a carpenter but left home at 15 to work as a steward on a Mississippi River steamer.
+Seriously injured when cord wood fell on him, he was nursed by a Boston traveller’s maid, Ellen Toyer, whom he later married.
 He then moved to Mobile, Alabama, where he opened a general grocery store.
-The Abbotts were indignant when the city required all free Negroes to provide bonds signed by two white men in pledge of their good behaviour.
-In 1834, receiving an anonymous warning that his store was to be pillaged, he withdrew his savings, put his wife and two children aboard a steamer for New Orleans, and slipped away alone on the night his store was attacked.
-After a brief sojourn in New York, the Abbotts moved to Toronto in late 1835 or early 1836, one of hundreds of American Negro families to seek a greater degree of freedom in Upper Canada at this time.
+The Abbotts were indignant when the city required all free black people to provide bonds signed by two white men pledging their good behaviour.
+In 1834, upon receiving an anonymous warning that his store was to be pillaged, he withdrew his savings, put his wife and two children aboard a steamer for New Orleans, and slipped away alone on the night his store was attacked.
+After a brief sojourn in New York, the Abbotts moved to Toronto in late 1835 or early 1836, one of hundreds of black American families who sought a greater degree of freedom in Upper Canada at this time.

 After a false start as a tobacconist, Abbott became a dealer in properties and increasingly made his mark in real estate; although he could not read until his wife taught him, he was known for an unusual ability to do complex calculations in his head.
-By 1871 Abbott owned 42 houses, five vacant lots, and a warehouse, largely in Toronto, but also in Hamilton and Owen Sound.
-He helped purchase freedom for fugitive slaves, kept his wife’s sister, Mary, as a housekeeper on wages, and aided another sister-in-law, Jane, who married A. H. Judah in Toronto.
+By 1871 Abbott owned 42 houses, five vacant lots, and a warehouse, most of which were in Toronto, with others in Hamilton and Owen Sound.
+He helped purchase freedom for fugitive slaves, kept his wife’s sister, Mary, as a housekeeper on wages, and aided another sister-in-law, Jane, who married Adolphus H. Judah in Toronto.

 The Abbotts had four sons and five daughters.
-One son, Anderson Ruffin*, would become the first Canadian-born Negro to receive a licence to practise medicine.
-Through him, the Abbott family would become linked with another distinguished Toronto Negro family, the Hubbards, and it ‘would be Anderson who would urge William Peyton Hubbard to enter politics, in emulation of his own father.
+One son, Anderson Ruffin*, would become the first Canadian-born black person to receive a licence to practise medicine.
+Through him, the Abbott family would be linked with another of Toronto’s distinguished black families, the Hubbards, and it would be Anderson who, remembering his father’s run for city council, would urge William Peyton Hubbard* to enter politics.

-Wilson Ruffin Abbott was unusual in being a successful black businessman and politician in the late 19th century.
-Toronto, and Ontario, had once had a substantial Negro population, but this had fallen off after the American Civil War until there were perhaps not more than 2,000 Negroes in Toronto where once there had been reported to be three times as many.
-By the latter part of the century, prejudice had expressed itself against black men in a variety of ways in the province, and most Negroes went to segregated schools and separate churches.
-In Toronto, however, the virus of anti-black prejudice spread less deeply: Knox Presbyterian Church would place a visiting Negro in the pulpit, on occasion other black men would achieve at least modest successes in business, and Toronto’s schools were never segregated.
-Abbott did not encounter any serious discrimination, even though Negroes elsewhere in the province did; thus, his experience was not a typical one.
-His undoubted abilities no doubt helped offset most of the residual prejudice he may otherwise have met.
+Wilson Ruffin Abbott was unusual in being a successful black businessman in the late 19th century.
+Toronto, and Ontario, had once had a substantial black population, but it had fallen off after the American Civil War until there were perhaps not more than 2,000 black residents in the city, where once there had been three times as many reported.
+By the latter part of the century, prejudice against black people had expressed itself in a variety of ways in the province, and most went to segregated schools and separate churches.
+In Toronto, however, the virus of anti-black prejudice spread less deeply: the city’s schools were never segregated, Knox Presbyterian Church would place a visiting black minister in the pulpit, and on occasion black men would achieve at least modest successes in business.
+While Abbott’s success suggests he encountered less prejudice than other black businessmen in the province, his experience was not a typical one.

 MTCL, Hubbard-Abbott collection.
 Evening Telegram (Toronto), 17 May 1911.
 Globe (Toronto), 11 Dec.
 1847.
 R. W. Winks, The blacks in Canada; a history (Montreal, 1971).
 D. G. Hill, “Negroes in Toronto; a sociological study of a minority group,” unpublished phd thesis, University of Toronto, 1960; “Negroes in Toronto, 1793–1865,” Ont.
 Hist., LV (1963), 73–92.